sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 ```

 Let's explain the options we used here:
-- `--minimal`: creates a project without any test tools.
+- `--minimal`: creates a minimal project, without any test tools.
 When we'll get there, we'll probably want to use a better test framework than the default one anyways.
 - `--inline-template` and `--inline-style`: enables single file components (SFC), including the HTML template and CSS styling directly into your TypeScript components.
 Instead of 3 files per component, you'll get only one.
 - `--routing=false`: disables the default routing system.
 We can always add it back later if needed.
 - `--style=css`: use standard CSS styling for our components.
 If you prefer other flavours like SCSS, you can adapt this option to suit your needs.